Parashat Vayakhel Pekudei

 Parashat Vayakhel Pekudei Why The Repetition?

-The question of this week is, “Why the need for the detailed repetition of the building project?
+The question of this week is, “Why the need for a detailed repetition of the building project?
 We already know what it is supposed to look like in Parashat Terumah and Tetzaveh so why repeat it again?”
 As a baal koreh-the Torah reader- it’s a pleasure but over 200 verses this Shabbat is a lot to read!

 I would like to suggest two answers to this question.